worgarside/ALCAD/README.md

 #### Local File Requirements

-- An envfile is needed to set the AWS credentials and Lambda function name.
+- An envfile (`.env`) is needed to set the AWS credentials and Lambda function name.
 A sample file is provided to show what is needed.
 - A `requirements.txt` is also needed to set the Lambda functions dependencies.

 ### Installation and Use